hornvale/hornvale-2023/README.md

 # Hornvale
-Hornvale is an experimental, idiosyncratic game written in Rust.
+Hornvale[📖](https://ndouglas.github.io/hornvale/)  is an experimental, idiosyncratic game written in Rust.
 I was referring to it as a "prose-based roguelike", but now I'm thinking it might be more like "open-world interactive fiction".

 I don't know if this is stupid or not.
 It's a more personal project than I typically throw on GitHub, and I'm making it up as I go.